kentknowsme/docs-kentknowsme-com/archive/src/content/docs/guides/style-guide.md

+---
+title: Style Guide
+description: A Style Guide for my new Starlight docs site.
+---

 # Content Style Guide

 This style guide establishes standards for writing, formatting, and presenting technical documentation.
 It draws from Diataxis quality principles and Mailchimp content standards.